hudsonhrh/hudsonhrh/README.md

 ### Hi I'm Hudson👋

-I'm a senior at the University of Kansas majoring in Computer Science and Economics with 2 years of web3 development experience
+I'm a senior at the University of Kansas majoring in Computer Science and Economics with 2 years of web3 development experience.
+Former (because graduating) VP of Enginering at the KU Blockchain Institute

 ## Current Projects:

 ### Perpetual Orgnaization Architect
 Just worked on this project for ETH Denver.
 First Place Winner of Best New Subgraph (The Graph).
-Ill update more info later.
+I'll update more info later.

 ### KUBI DAO
 A DAO and task manager for the University of Kansas Blockchain Institute with innovative particiption based voting system (Project Pinned)